Sudo-Ivan/arcgis-converter/README.md

 A web application for converting ArcGIS public layers to various formats for offline use in applications like ATAK, QGIS, and other GIS programs.

+> [!NOTE]
+> All data processing and conversion is handled entirely client-side via JavaScript in your browser.
+No data is sent to or stored on any server.
+This ensures your data privacy and allows for offline operation once the application is loaded.

 ## Features

 - Convert ArcGIS layers to multiple formats: